hanhswan/hanhswan/README.md

 ## About Me

-I am a Computer science with Artificial Intelligence, recently graduated and eager to get into the field and earn practical experience in the field of software engineering.
+With a degree Computer science with Artificial Intelligence, recently graduated and eager to get into the field and earn practical experience in the field of software engineering.

 I particularly enjoy working with the programming language Java, where I have nurtured and facilitated an understanding of object-oriented design, data structures and software engineering principles through coursework and independent practice.